opentensor/developer-docs/docs/glossary.md

 A measure of a subnet miner's performance relative to other subnet miners in the same subnet, calculated based on the subnet miner's trust and incentive scores.
 This is the sum of weighted stake, contributing to the emission process.

-### Ranking Weight Vector

-A weight vector used by subnet validators to rank subnet miners according to their performance.
-These ranking weight vectors are transmitted to the blockchain and used as input for the Yuma Consensus module.

 ### Regenerating a Key